XHGML-FM

 XHGML-FM is a radio station on 92.1 FM in Guamúchil, Sinaloa, Mexico.
 It is owned by Grupo Chávez Radio and carries a Regional Mexican format known as La Maxi.

 History

 XHGML-FM received its concession on October 15, 1990.
 It was owned by Rutilio Blancarte Díaz and the name of the station was "La Primerísima de Guamúchil".
-In 2006, the station was sold to Grupo Chávez Radio and made a change to grupera as MaxiRadio.
+In 2006, the station was sold to Grupo Chávez Radio to change to grupera as "MaxiRadio".
 The station joined the Los 40 Principales franchise in early 2012, but in mid-2014, the station was changed to Ke Buena.